 A quick look at upcoming events and news items

-May 24 — I will be at Laurel Book Store at 14th & Broadway in downtown Oakland for Through the Bookstore Window on Thursday, May 24, 6:30 pm.
+I will be at Laurel Book Store at 14th & Broadway in downtown Oakland for Through the Bookstore Window on Thursday, May 24, 6:30 pm.
 This is exciting!
-I was born in Oakland, and my first job was about two block away.
+I was born in Oakland, and my first job was about two blocks away.

-Book reviews, ideas about writing, bookselling news, and thoughts about the state of the world.
+Here are some ideas about writing, bookselling, and the state of the world.

 I had the pleasure of sharing a stage on Dec.
 4 with Khizr Khan for an author event at Dominican University.
-He is probably the most sincerely optimistic person I have ever met, and his enthusiasm is contagious.
+His book An American Family: A Memoir of Hope and Sacrifice is a wonderful story.
+Khan is probably the most sincerely optimistic person I have ever met, and his enthusiasm is contagious.
 (If I knew the Pakistani word for mensch, I would insert it here.)

 When a book suddenly becomes a major news story, local news services often run to their local bookstore to see what the story feels like on the ground.
 That was the case with Michael Wolff’s book Fire and Fury when the news hit the fan on the first weekend in January.
 That’s when this photo began its journey at Book Passage.

 An idea has taken root in certain quarters that publishers aren’t necessary.
 And for that matter, who needs bookstores?
 According to this facile argument, they’re both relics of the pre-internet days that get in the way of writers and readers.
 This is a misguided idea.